bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ### Content Metadata handling

-If you want to override some content metadata attributes you can do so by adding following:
+If you want to override some content metadata attributes you can do so by adding the following:

 ```swift
 var metadata = BitmovinConvivaAnalytics.Metadata()